iterative/mlem.ai/content/docs/user-guide/serving/index.md

 INFO:     Uvicorn running on http://0.0.0.0:8080 (Press CTRL+C to quit)
 ```

-The server is now running and listening for requests on the URL shown
+The server is now running and listening for requests on the URL shown above.
-above.Endpoints are created automatically from model methods (using the
+Endpoints are created automatically from model methods (using the `sample_data`
-`sample_data` provided when [saving the model](#saving-your-model)) to infer the
+provided when [saving the model](#saving-your-model)) to infer the payload
-payload schema.
-You can open the [Swagger UI](http://localhost:8080/docs) in
+schema.
+You can open the [Swagger UI](http://localhost:8080/docs) in your
-your browser to explore the OpenAPI spec and query examples.
+browser to explore the OpenAPI spec and query examples.

 <admon type="info">